Why Does My Mouse Keep Freezing? 15 Easy Fixes

 ↪ Reinstall Mouse Drivers

-Uninstalling drivers can sometimes prompt Windows to automatically reinstall them, potentially getting newer versions from online sources during the process.
-For this, all you need to do is follow the same steps as above but this time select “Uninstall device” once you right-click on your mouse driver.
-Next, restart your computer and Windows should reinstall the uninstalled drivers back again.
+Uninstalling drivers can sometimes prompt Windows to automatically reinstall them, potentially downloading newer versions from online sources.
+For this, follow the same steps as above but select “Uninstall device” when you right-click on your mouse driver.
+Next, restart your computer, and Windows should reinstall the uninstalled drivers.

 Select Uninstall Device